psrpinto/rev2-master-keyboard/README.md

 | 7 - 127   | +4            | C5             |

 ## Zone B Octave (CC4)
+Transpose Zone B up or down N octaves.

-Values of an initialized patch are indicated as **default**. *First-key note* is the note of the 1st key on the keyboard, starting from the left.
+Values of an initialized patch are indicated as **default**. *First-key note* is the note produced by the 1st key on the keyboard, starting from the left.
 Note than with an initialized patch, the first-key is on Layer A. You can use [CC5](#zone-b-start-key-cc5) to control where on the keyboard Zone B starts.

 | CC4 Value | Zone B Octave | First-key Note ||
 |:---------:|:-------------:|:--------------:|-|